telerik/blazor-docs/_contentTemplates/common/issues-and-warnings.md

 #end

 #static-asset-issue-in-client-project
-Static assets work for Server-side project types only because of [an issue in the framework](https://github.com/aspnet/AspNetCore/issues/10986).
+Static assets currently work only for Server-side project types because of [an issue in the framework](https://github.com/aspnet/AspNetCore/issues/10986).
 If you use a client-side model, you must reference the script from our CDN.
 #end